-The "Initial Number of Short Term Rentals" referenced above in Table 1 establishes the number of licenses available for issuance for the valid applications submitted before July 1, 2025 (first round licenses).
+The "Initial Number of Short Term Rentals" referenced above establishes the number of licenses available for issuance for the valid applications submitted before July 1, 2025 (first round licenses).

 First round licenses may be renewed.
-However, subsequent to these first round licenses being issued, the number of new licenses being issued shall decrease to the "Ultimate Number of Short Term Rentals" established in Table 1.
+However, subsequent to these first round licenses being issued, the number of new licenses being issued shall decrease to the "Ultimate Number of Short Term Rentals" established above.
 The cap on the ultimate number of short term rental licenses in each township shall be eventually achieved as license applications or renewals decline over time.

-No new short term licenses shall be issued that would result in the number of short term rental licenses exceeding the county wide license cap of 923.
+No new short term rental licenses shall be issued that would result in the number of short term rental licenses exceeding the initial county wide license cap of 923.
+After the first round of licenses has been issued, no new licenses shall be issued that would exceed the ultimate cap for a particular township and/or 217 short term rentals in the unincorporated area of Marin County.